Are apricots grown in Mississippi?

 Apricot trees are propagated on Marianna 2624, peach, or apricot rootstock.
 Marianna 2624 rootstock is a hybrid plum stock that tolerates wet feet better than do peach and apricot seedlings.
 When the soil is deep and fertile, the trees will become relatively large and should be spaced 18-20 feet apart.
-Apricots because of severe splitting, should be trained to a modified central leader with adequate vertical distance between branches.
+Because of severe splitting, apricots should be trained to a modified central leader with adequate vertical distance between branches.

-Commercial cultivars are self and cross fruitful except for Riland and Perfection, which are self incompatible and require cross pollination.
+Commercial cultivars are self- and cross-fruitful except for Riland and Perfection, which are self-incompatible and require cross pollination.
 Spurs develop excess flower buds so that even when all long shoots have been removed, trees are usually thinned in the spring to obtain good fruit size.

 Tree ripened apricots are among the most delicious fruits available; unfortunately, they are too soft to be shipped any distance.
 In order to be shipped by train or truck, fruits are harvested at a firm ripe stage before they develop their fine, rich flavor.
-Two new early ripening cultivars, Castlebright and Pinkerton, are firm-fleshed and highly acid and develop a deep orange color, but they lack flavor.
+Two new, early-ripening cultivars, Castlebright and Pinkerton, are firm-fleshed and highly acidic, and they develop a deep orange color, but they lack flavor.
 They are replacing Stuart and Derby for the fresh market trade.
 Blenheim (syn.
 Royal) and Tilton, which ripen in midseason or later, are marketed as fresh fruits, or processed as frozen, canned, or dried fruits.
 Blenheim is the preferred cultivar for its dessert quality, but it is soft and does not ship well.
 Patterson and Modesto, because of their color and quality, are replacing Tilton.
 White-fleshed, clingstone cultivars are grown for the fresh market and processing in the Balkan states.

 To succeed in growing apricots, well drained, fertile soil is important as well as copper fungicide sprays in the fall and spring.
 To delay the frost sensitive bloom, try planting on the north side of a building, or near tall evergreen shrubs where winter sun will not warm them, but where they will get full sun in the summer.
 Apricot's fruit on spurs that bear for about four years, so pruning for new wood should not be as drastic as for peaches.
-They also do not get leaf curl, but the same sprays help prevent brown rot and blights, which they do get.
+They also do not get leaf curl but the same sprays help prevent brown rot and blights, which they do get.